dhis2/metadata-assessment/README.md

 DT,dplyr,yaml,knitr,rmarkdown,dplyr,readr)
 ```

-- Create a file called `.Rprofile` in the top level directory of the clone git repository.
+- Create a file called `.Rprofile` in the top level directory of the cloned git repository.
 This should only be done on a private computer, since you will need to store authentication
 details in this file.
 Alternatively, you can execute the commands in the R
 console, if you are not comfortable storing authentication details in a